Banks now offer up to $80K in ultra-low interest green loans for solar panels & batteries! Find out more

 • Solar panels should have a 25 or 30 year performance warranty.
 The manufacturing warranty ranges from 10 years to 25 years.

 • The inverter should have a minimum 5-year warranty, some offer 10.
 Consider paying for an extended warranty for this component; it has the shortest life expectancy out of all components.
 A longer warranty could save you from buying a new one down the line.
+You can now pay extra to expand your inverter warranty up to 20 years with some brands.

 • Installer workmanship should have a warranty of at least 5 years.